WaylonWalker/waylonwalkerv2/src/pages/blog/refactor-in-cli.md

 diffs, and commit a few files at a time.
 It starts up crazy fast and is very intuitive to navigate through diffs of chnages like this one file at a time if the `git diff` gets too overwhelming.

+## What refactoring magic do you use?

+I am always looking to improve myself and would love to hear what you use to do complex refactoring tasks, whether its an IDE, a terminal command or something completely different share it along.